-We noted that there were a number of transactions that occurred from the General Fund on behalf of various escrow accounts that were not yet reimbursed from the separate escrow bank accounts.
+We noted that there were a number of transactions that occurred on behalf of various escrow accounts that were not yet reimbursed from the separate escrow bank accounts that exist for those purposes.
 This results in negative cash flows in the operating account.
-We recommend that procedures be developed and implemented to ensure that when escrow funds are used, a corresponding reimbursement from the escrow cash account is made on a timely basis.
+We recommend that procedures be developed and implemented to ensure that when escrow funds are used, the corresponding reimbursement from the escrow cash account is made timely.